Quasi-periodic response solutions of nonlinear plate models with nonlocal energy damping: Reducibility and invertability of the linearized operator

 \section{Reducibility and invertability of the linearized operator}

-In this section we are devoted to verifying the invertibility of the linearized operator and providing an estimate of its inverse operator.
-Since the coefficient of the linearized operator is variable, we aim to give an invertible transformation that reduces the linearized operator to an operator with constant coefficients plus a remainder.
+In this section, we are devoted to verifying the invertibility of the linearized operator and establishing estimates of its inverse operator.
+Due to the variable coefficients in the linearized operator, we need to construct an invertible transformation which conjugates it to a constant-coefficient operator plus a remainder term.

-According to Lemma \ref{le:composition}, the linearized operator $\mathcal{L}(\epsilon,\omega,v)$ associated with \eqref{E:Func} is
+According to Lemma \ref{le:composition}, the linearized operator $\mathcal{L}(\epsilon,\omega,u)$ associated with \eqref{E:Func} is